 If your page gives no clues as to its identity, you will need to focus on the URL, or address.

 - Can you find the web site's home page by deleting all the information in the URL after the server name?

-Once you find the name of the organization owning the server, you may have enough information to judge its reputation as an information source.
-Remember, this is only of value for officialpages from a web site.
+Once you find the name of the organization that owns the server, you may have enough information to judge its reputation as an information source.
+Remember, this is only of value for official pages from a web site.
 If the page you are evaluating comes from someone's personal account, you really have no idea what their place is within the organization, or if they are in a position to represent the organization.
-If you are not familiar with the organization, try one of the following:

 If you cannot ascertain either the author or publisher of the page you are trying to evaluate, you are looking at information that is as anonymous as a page torn out of a book.
 You cannot evaluate what you cannot verify.
 It is unwise to use information of this nature.
 Look for another source.

-Even when you can find information on the author and/or publisher of a web page, you should still consider how "fresh" or "dusty" the document is.
+Even when you can find information on the author and/or publisher of a web page, you should do your best to find its date.
 This is especially critical if the document discusses time-sensitive information, such as census information or other statistics.
 Look for internal confirmation of the information:

 - Does it use a caption such as "Based on 1990 US Census data"?

 - Does it include information within the document such as "Closing stock prices, September 30, 1996"?